 - Q1.
-Whether interest is payable on delayed sanction of refund of tax only? - Ans.
+Whether interest is payable only on the delayed sanction of refund of tax? - Ans.
 Yes.
-The provision for payment of interest is only with respect to delayed payment of refund of tax only and not interest or any other amount sanctioned as refund. - Q2.
-What would be the rate of interest on delay of sanctioning refund? - Ans.
-The government has specified 6% as the rate of interest for delay in refund under

-Section 54(5) and 9% for the delay of refund arising from an order passed by an adjudicating authority vide.
-Notification No. 13 /2017 - Central Tax dated June 28, 2017.
+The provision for payment of interest is only with respect to delayed payment of refund of tax only and not on any other amount sanctioned as refund. - Q2.
+What would be the rate of interest on the delayed sanctioning of refund? - Ans.
+The government has specified 6% as the rate of interest for delay in refund under Section 54(5) and 9% for the delay of refund arising from an order passed by an adjudicating authority vide.
+Notification No. 13 /2017 Central Tax dated June 28, 2017. - Q3.

-- Q3.
 Whether interest is payable on delayed refund of unutilized input tax credit. - Ans.
 The provision only refers to refund claim under Section 48(1) relating to tax paid and not Section 54(3).
 Therefore, there is no provision for payment of interest on delayed refund of unutilized input tax credit.